Aging sermon ideas

 Everlasting love of God

-The only meaning our lives have is a meaning conferred by this everlasting love of God.
+In sermons about aging, we can remind listeners that the only meaning our lives have is a meaning conferred by this everlasting love of God.
 This is the love that has planted the generations, cultivated and delighted in us, worried over us and worked among us when we were laid low, and which one day comes for us not as a grim reaper to cut us down but as a faithful gardener who wants to transplant his trees to a place where their leaves shall never wither, a place where their leaves can be for "the healing of the nations."
 These are lives that gain whatever meaning they have in being treasured by God and then in being spent to increase the Divine pleasure.
-These are lives that actually bless God Himself: "Bless the Lord, O my soul."
+These are lives that actually bless God: "Bless the Lord, O my soul."

+Sermons about aging can provide hope (Isaiah 46:4).
 Christians may be unintimidated about their belief in the life to come, when the "new Jerusalem" descends to earth and God's dwelling is with us.
 This is not "pie in the sky by and by" but a solid hope of a solid new heaven and earth.
 Aging is a pilgrimage into this hope.
-With a destination wedding in their future (the city of God is "prepared as a bride adorned for her husband") Christians may age with poise.
+With a destination wedding in their future (the city of God is "prepared as a bride adorned for her husband"), Christians may age with poise.
 They are headed for a future more glorious than they can imagine.

 Virtues of Christ